GeekHaven/WebD-Selection-25-26-Task-1/README.md

 Design the elegant dining experience for your guests.

 - **Serve from Your Kitchen**: Fetch all data from your backend API only.
 - **The Elegant Accordion**: Display categories & questions in collapsible format.
-- **Difficulty Flair**: Show a **color-coded tag** next to each question:
-  - Easy → Green
-  - Medium → Yellow
-  - Hard → Red
 - **Works Everywhere**: Fully responsive across all devices.

 ---